cloud-bulldozer/browbeat/README.md

 $ ansible-playbook -i hosts check/site.yml
 ```
 Your Overcloud check output is located in check/bug_report.log

+NOTE: It is strongly advised to not run the ansible playbooks in a venv.

 ### Run performance stress tests through browbeat on the undercloud:
 ```